• Skip to primary navigation

 You could argue that many of the accounting tasks required by a small business do not necessarily need to be handled by a CPA, which might make you question whether you can justify the expense of hiring a professional for a business of your current size and stature.

-Operating costs are always going to be on the agenda in small business and especially so in a startup where access to funding might be restricted at such an early stage of your venture.
+Operating costs are always going to be on the agenda in small businesses and especially so in a startup where access to funding might be restricted at such an early stage of your venture.

 Whatever your plans for the future of the business, it is always a good idea to develop a robust accounting procedure that satisfies the requirements of the IRS and gives you access to concise and up-to-date financial data.